green-coding-solutions/documentation/content/en/docs/installation/dockerfile-installation.md

 without having to rebuild the docker image.
 - postgresql can detect changes to the structure.sql.
 If you issue a `docker compose down -v` the attached volume will be cleared and the postgres container will import the database structure fresh.

+## Limitations
+These Dockerfiles are not meant to be used in production.
+The reason for this is that the containers depend on each other and have to be started and stopped alltogether, and never on their own.